 As one of the biggest players in the space, Waste Management remains in an entrenched position.

-The shares have nearly doubled over the past five years.
-And management is projecting 15% revenue growth for the year.
+The shares have more than doubled over the past five years and are up about 42% year to date.
+Management is projecting 15% revenue growth this year.

 The company has paid out almost $1 billion in dividends over the last year, and its roughly $2.5 billion in free cash flow for 2021 means investors shouldn’t have to worry about receiving their checks.